 What type of systems?

-2. You can download your favorite to your computer, a flash drive, or external hard drive.
+2. You can download your favorite to your computer, a flash drive, or an external hard drive.
 Again, make sure you are setting up folders for this as well.
-Even something as simple as the year will help you keep all your photos super organized and wont have to worry when it comes time to make a book or print some photos.
+Even something as simple as the year will help you keep all your photos super organized, and won't have to worry when it comes time to make a book or print some photos.

 I use a combination of all of these.
-I try to each week but sometimes each month, I will go through my photos and save the super important ones to my external hard drive.
-I choose any that I want to share and put those in my shared google photo albums.
+I try to each week, but sometimes each month, I will go through my photos and save the super important ones to my external hard drive.
+I choose any that I want to share and put those in my shared Google photo albums.
 I also upload any photos that I want included in our yearly book to Shutterfly.
-Whenever I have extra time I work on making my annual book (I don't wait for the end of the year to make the entire book, I work on it throughout the entire year).
-Since I upload throughout the year, I'm not bogged down looking through 20,000 photos but rather a few thousand that doesn't take much time.
+Whenever I have extra time, I work on making my annual book (I don't wait for the end of the year to make the entire book, I work on it throughout the entire year).
+Since I upload throughout the year, I'm not bogged down looking through 20,000 photos but rather a few thousand that don't take much time.

 Being consistent makes the task much less daunting.
 Just like your bathroom, your photos need cleaning or it will get out of control.

 Here is a breakdown of my system that has worked for the past 6 years.

 1. Auto-upload photos to Google Drive